TinyNova/elasticulize-cli/README.md

 The `.elasticulize` file contains file references for the client.
 You can move/rename the config or migrations folder.
 If you do, update the .elasticulize file to point to the new correct paths/names.

+This file should remain in your root folder.
+All commands should be performed in your root folder where this file resides.

 ### cluster:migrate
 Runs all migrations from the current version of the cluster.
 Will create an index called `version` to store the current state of the cluster if it doesnt exist.

 **!NOTE!**  *Migrations are non transactional.
 If your migration fails half way through, you can end up in a bad state which not only sucks, it is sometimes very hard to correct.
 This is a limitation due to the nature of elasticsearch not having transactional functionality like a relational database.*

+It is better to have more small migrations (perferably only performing a single task) than a migration that does lots.

 ### cluster:migrate:undo
 Rolls back a single migration.
 Unlike `cluster:migrate` which will run all migrations needed to put the cluster at the current version, `cluster:migrate:undo` only rolls back a single version from the current version on the cluster.